shootweb/badusb-awareness/README.md

 ## Setup Instructions

 1. Install the Arduino IDE from [Arduino's official website](https://www.arduino.cc/).
-2. Add support for your board (e.g., Digispark).
-3. Open the code in the Arduino IDE and upload it to your device.
+2. Open the code in the Arduino IDE and upload it to your device (you might need to select COM port and device).
-4. Plug the device into a computer to see the demonstration in action.
+3. Plug the device into a Windows computer to see the demonstration in action.

 ## Mitigation Tips